erikyao/erikyao.github.io/_posts/2017-08-31-python-put-simply-generators-are-special-coroutines.md

     1. Make an assignment `y = beta`
     1. Evaluate `yield qux`; `qux` is returned to this `send` call.
         - Therefore `ret_4 == qux`
+- P.S.
+Assignment of `z` does not happen yet

 ## Let's move to `yield from`